florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 <img src=".Active Email Editior EN media/GettingToTheMailingConfigurationScreen.png" alt="getting to editor">

 This will bring you to the mailing configuration screen, the page where you create and manage your active e-mail templates.
-If there are any templates already existing within your system they should be shown here.
+If there are any active e-mail templates already existing within your system they should be shown here.
 The mailing configuration screen also has some search functionalities to find the right template for you to edit.

 <img src=".Active Email Editior EN media/Mailing Configuration Screen.png" alt="Mailing Configuration Screen">